Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 Outlets

-Moreover, it presents 1 DC outlet: there's a 12V 8A output offering a convenient battery charging option.
+Additionally, it offers 1 DC outlet: there's a 12V 8A output with which charging your batteries is made easy.

 Portability

 Measuring L26.8 x W20.5 x H21.7 in, the classic open frame build of the Pulsar PG7750BCO delivers stability and easy maintenance access to components, facilitating air circulation.
-The featured design is ideal for the outdoors and all tough environments.
+The generator is designed for ideal use outdoors and in rough environments.

 Features